Chris1320/SetupGuides/Terminals/Termux/Termux.md

 	```bash
 	ssh user@device_ip -p 8022
 	```
 	Change `user` and `device_ip` with your Termux username and your device's IP address respectively.
-You can find them using the `whoami` and `ip -c addr` commands, respectively.
+You can find them using the `whoami` and `ip -c addr` commands.

 [^1]: If you encounter an error, run `$ termux-change-repo` to use a mirror and try again.